Jacques Glowinski

 Jacques Glowinski (30 August 1936 – 5 November 2020) was a French pharmacist and biology researcher specializing in neurobiology and neuropharmacology for which he is considered one of the founding fathers in France.
-He was a professor at the Collège de France and was also its administrator.
+Glowinski was a professor at the Collège de France and was also its administrator.
 He was a member of the French Academy of sciences.

 Biography

 Glowinski was born in Paris.
 A student of Professor Denise Albe Fessard, Glowinski took his first steps in research in 1960 at the Marey Institute (Collège de France) and the Radioactive Isotopes Laboratory of the Pasteur Institute (Directors Gérard Milhaud and J.P Aubert).
 After synthesizing radioactive dopamine, he conducted the first studies on the cerebral metabolism of dopamine and norepinephrine, which were marked.

 From 1963 to 1966, he was invited to continue his work at the National Institute of Health (Bethesda, United States) as part of Julius Axelrod's team (Nobel Prize in Medicine in 1972) in the prestigious Clinical Sciences Laboratory directed by S. Kety, pioneer with L. Sokolof in brain circulation studies.
 During this internship, Jacques Glowinski also collaborated with L. Iversen and S. Snyder and published, among his hundreds of publications, about twenty articles on the brain metabolism of catecholamines and demonstrated in particular the mechanism of action of tricyclic antidepressants.

 On his return, Jacques Glowinski was appointed Inserm researcher.
 He created a small research group at the Collège de France in the Chair of Neurophysiology under Professor Alfred Fessard and quickly established a fruitful collaboration with the pharmaceutical industry.
 This group quickly became an Inserm Research Unit and has continued to develop, particularly after Jacques Glowinski's appointment as Chair of Neuropharmacology at the Collège de France (1981).
 This laboratory has trained a large number of researchers, many of whom have founded their own laboratories in France and abroad.

-Glowinski died on 5 November 2020 at the age of 84.
+Glowinski died from complications of COVID-19 in Paris, on 5 November 2020, at the age of 84.